Baked Salmon Teriyaki – This Baked Salmon Teriyaki is my new go-to for super speedy weeknight dinners. It is SO good and so super easy to make.

 - Sockeye (in season mid-May to late July)

-Made without refined sugar, this Baked Salmon Teriyaki Recipe is incredibly moist and super healthy!
-It’s the perfect easy weeknight dinner recipe.
+Baked Salmon Teriyaki is naturally sweetened – no refined sugar.
+It is incredibly moist and super healthy!
+It’s the perfect weeknight dinner!

 - Preheat oven to 400 degrees and line a large rimmed baking sheet with parchment paper.